ccashley12/portfolio-site/README.md

 ### **CinemaExpress-Client (React-based SPA)**

 CinemaExpress' frontend is a **React-based Single Page Application (SPA)** designed for movie lovers.
-Users can browse a curated list of movies, save their favorites, and learn more about directors and actors, especially within the martial arts genre.
+Users can browse a curated list of movies, save their favorites, and learn more about directors or genres.

 **Key Features**: